azadbolour/boardgame/README.md

 The benchmark sub-project is written in Java, and uses a standard Maven pom structure.
 See build.sh and run.sh in the benchmark directory.
 To configure the benchmark, copy benchmark-config.yml and edit as appropriate.
-Then start the benchmark giving it your copy as a parameter.
+Then start the benchmark giving it your copy of the config file as a parameter.

 The benchmark is based Java 8.